crm-dynamics-ltd/crm-dynamics-ltd.github.io/content/quote-manager/_index.md

 - (#811) Subtotals can now be safely duplicated.
 - (#811) The recalculate plugin can now detect subtotals correctly.
 - `crmd_make` column would throw an error when is not configured in the search grid.
+- Comments, subtotals and sections would not flag the quote product correctly when a picture is attached.